BDC Hamburger Icon

 Over the past few years, the trend in startup branding has been to develop a clever name that sounds like a real word but is actually contrived by combining other words.
 This works in specific situations — think Spotify or Snapchat — but it’s not necessarily the best strategy for all companies.

-Getting too cute can often hurt your ability to grow.
-For best results, choose a more straightforward name.
+Getting too cute can often hurt your business’s ability to grow.
+For the best results, choose a more straightforward name.
+Here are some tips:

 • Make your brand name easy to spell.
 Spelling is important.
 Even if you’ve made up the word, it must be easy to spell.
 For example, if you heard the name Spotify without seeing it written out, you could probably spell it easily.
-However, if you were asked to spell the name Saucony (pronounced SOCK-a-nee) without ever seeing it, you might hesitate.
-Unclear spelling posed a problem when customers search for products online or share the name with friends.
+However, if you were asked to spell the name Saucony (pronounced SOCK’-a-nee) without ever seeing it, you might hesitate.
+Unclear spelling can pose a problem when customers search for products online or share the brand name with friends.

 • Ensure your brand name is easy to pronounce.
 Your brand name should be easy to pronounce.
-Take Guerlain, for example.
-Most people pronounce the brand name “Grrr-lane,” when it’s actually “Gher-lahn.”
 Having a brand name that’s frequently mispronounced isn’t ideal.
+Take Guerlain, for example: Most people pronounce the brand name “Grrr-lane,” when it’s actually “Gher-lahn.”

 If you can develop a brand name that’s easy to spell and pronounce, you’ll be well ahead of many of today’s startups and small businesses.

-While it’s hard to find an available one these days, one-word brand names are always ideal.
-They’re easy to remember, strong and relatable.
-If you think about some of the most successful and recognizable businesses in the world – Target, Amazon, Apple – they all have one-word names.
+One-word brand names are always ideal.
+They’re memorable, strong and relatable.
+If you think about some of the most successful and recognizable businesses in the world — Target, Amazon, Apple — they all have one-word names.

-Sometimes you have to invent a word – Twitter, Google, Starbucks – but the effect is the same.
+Sometimes, you have to invent a word — Twitter, Google, Starbucks — but the effect is the same.
 A two-word name is acceptable when one word is not an option, but avoid going with three or more words if possible.
-Long names complicate everything from choosing a domain name to future product packaging.
+Long names complicate everything from choosing a domain name to creating product packaging.

 Simple names are also more likely to inspire customer trust.
-In a study of 700 stocks that traded between 1990 and 2004, researchers found that companies with simple names earned 11 percent more than those with difficult-to-pronounce names.
+In an oft-cited study of 700 stocks that traded between 1990 and 2004, researchers found that companies with simple names earned 11 percent more than those with difficult-to-pronounce names.

-• When looking at a name, simple names appear more truthful than complex names.
+• Simple names appear more truthful than complex names.

-• Simpler names are easier to remember and require less effort to process, making them preferable.
+• Simple names are easier to remember and require less effort to process than complex names.

 • Simple names convey integrity and competence to consumers.

-These decisions may not directly impact the logo, but they can be a deciding factor when choosing between two or more options.
+These decisions may not affect the logo directly, but they can help you choose between two or more options.

 TipBottom line

-While there isn’t a one-size-fits-all approach to logo creation, good logos are usually simple, memorable, versatile, authentic and timeless.
+Although there isn't a one-size-fits-all approach to logo creation, good logos are part of your brand image and should be simple, memorable, versatile, authentic and timeless.

 While you may specialize in a particular product now, you don’t want to limit your company to selling only that product forever.
 The wrong brand name can seriously hamper your ability to scale in the years to come.

 For example, let’s say your startup sells cat food.
-Using the brand name “Cat Food Incorporated” doesn’t give you much room to expand into, say, dog food in the future.
-However, if you went with the brand name “Healthy Pets Incorporated,” you have room to expand food and product lines.
+Using the brand name “Cat Food Inc.” doesn’t give you much room to expand into, for example, dog food.
+However, if you went with the brand name “Healthy Pets Inc.,” you’d have room to expand food and product lines.

 6. Secure social media accounts with your brand name.

 Just as it’s crucial to reserve a domain name with your brand name, you should scoop up other digital versions of your brand name.
-For example, you’ll want to build a social media presence for your brand name, so lock down Twitter, LinkedIn, Pinterest, Facebook and Instagram accounts.
+For example, you’ll want to build a social media presence for your brand name, so lock down your Twitter, LinkedIn, Pinterest, Facebook, TikTok and Instagram accounts.

 If your brand name isn’t available on platforms you want to use for social media marketing, you may even rethink the name.